-In order to be successful in the Associate of Science in Paralegal Studies degree program, students should be detail-oriented, organized, efficient, and ready to adapt to the changing daily requirements of their jobs.
-Working as part of a team and being able to adapt between varying project demands will also be useful over the course of the program.
+In order to be successful in the Associate of Science in Paralegal Studies degree program, students should be detail-oriented, organized, efficient, and ready to adapt as part of a team.
+Working as part of a team and being able to adapt between varying project demands are useful abilities to have over the course of the program.

 After completing the Associate of Science in Paralegal Studies degree, many students choose to pursue certification.
 Although this is voluntary, certification through organizations like The National Association of Legal Assistants (NALA) improves employment opportunities for paralegals and legal assistants.
 In order to maintain certification, 50 hours of continuing education are required during the 5-year certification period.

 Students will demonstrate knowledge of fundamental theoretical legal concepts necessary for an entry-level paralegal position under the direction and supervision of a licensed attorney.

 Students will develop legal research, writing, and drafting skills necessary for an entry-level paralegal position under the direction and supervision of a licensed attorney.

 Students will demonstrate knowledge of appropriate professional and ethical responsibilities as set forth in the rules of professional responsibility and other related guidelines, laws, and directives.